Estimating Individual Responses when Tomorrow Matters: Structural interpretation

 for some function $\phi$.
 Then, let

 denote the average decision rule with respect to the shocks $\nu_{it}$.
-It follows from Assumption \ref{ass_states} part 5 that\footnote{We treat $\rho_i,u_i,\beta_i,\gamma_i,\tau_i$ as non-random quantities.}
+It follows from Assumption \ref{ass_shocks} that\footnote{We treat $\rho_i,u_i,\beta_i,\gamma_i,\tau_i$ as non-random quantities. {That is, in our setup agents are assumed to know their preferences and discount factor, the law of motion of $z_{it}$, the belief updating rule, and the distribution of shocks.}}

 Hence, (\ref{eq_novel}) holds for $\varepsilon_{it}=y_{it}-\phi_i\left(x_{it},\pi_{it},z_{it}\right)$, which has zero mean given $x_{it},\pi_{it},z_{it}$.
-In this framework, $\phi_i$ in (\ref{eq_novel}) can thus be interpreted as the individual's decision rule averaged over the shocks $\nu_{it}$.\footnote{It is straightforward to include additional state variables $s_{it}$ in (\ref{eq_a}), under the assumption that beliefs about them are constant and invariant to counterfactual changes.
-Accounting for additional state variables can be empirically relevant, and we will include a number of such variables as controls in our application. }
+In this framework, $\phi_i$ in (\ref{eq_novel}) can thus be interpreted as the individual's decision rule averaged over the shocks $\nu_{it}$.\footnote{It is straightforward to include additional state variables in (\ref{eq_a}), under the assumption that beliefs about them are constant and invariant in the counterfactual.
+Accounting for additional state variables can be empirically relevant, and we will include a number of such variables as controls in our application.} {Note that we have derived (\ref{eq_a}) under Assumption \ref{ass_beliefs}, but the same expression obtains under Assumption \ref{ass_beliefs_mod}.}